slimndap/tectb/readme.txt

 == Changelog ==

+= 1.1 =

+* Added support for multiple prices per event.
+* Added support for block themes.

 = 1.0 =

-Ticket buttons for The Events Calendar is born!
+* Ticket buttons for The Events Calendar is born!